Nclarke00/Front_End_Dev_1/Israel - Palestine conflict portal /README.md

 button triggers another event listener which retreives the beer selected.
 It then fetches data from a seperate JSON file containing 50 different beers.
 The beers are then displayed with their type, and rating.

+# Reflection

+I decided to pivot my project in the last week or 2 for a number of reasons.
+The first being that I could not find an extensive and accurate database on the conflict in israel that I could use in my project.
+The second and probably more important reason is that the subject is just very touchy and I thougt the brewery project would be a little more fun, light-hearted and overall more appropriate for the assignment.
+I would've liked to add more content to the project such as an alphebetical filter in order to limit the amount of breweries displayed on the page.
+It also would have been nice to have more filters/questions to allow a more personalized search for beer.
+Lastly, I should have made the page more asthetically pleasing by adding a background with maybe a picture of beer.
+Making the first filter was somewhat challenging.
+I found a similar example in stack overflow, but had to modify it quite a bit in oder to make it run in my code.
+After I wrote the code for the first filter, the second one was a bit easier.
+Something I would change if I did it again was the list of states and beer types.
+As it is, I hard-coded the lists in the html file which makes it look sloppy and takes up too much space.
+I think instead I should have put them into a seperate file and had the javascript pull the data out of the file and display it on the page.
+It also took me a while to get the "no beers found" warning to display.
+I had to ask a friend how to get that specific part of the code to work, but the solution seemed pretty straight forward after we discussed the logic.
+I likied getting a little more expereince getting data out of a JSON file and I feel more confident about it.